 Our eyes and plants absorb energy within a relatively narrow range of the electromagnetic spectrum.
 Humans and plants both “see” light with wavelengths between 400 nm (violet) and 700 nm (red).
-While for us this range of wavelengths is called the visible light spectrum and the unit of measure for the light we see is lumens; but for plants, this region of light is called photosynthetically active radiation (PAR) and the unit of measure is micromoles of photons per second.
-(A mole is 6.022 x 10 ^23)
+For us this range of wavelengths is called the visible light spectrum and the unit of measure for the light we see is lumens.
+For plants, this region of light is called photosynthetically active radiation (PAR) and the unit of measure is micromoles of photons per second.
+(A mole is 6.022 x 10 ˆ23).

 It is important for us to understand that lumens are a measure of how we (humans) perceive light and are not related to how plants absorb light, whereas PAR energy is not particularly important to us (humans) with respect to how we see light.
-For this reason, we should not be determining which lights we use for growing our plants based on either lumens, lux, ft-candles, or watts.
+For this reason, we should not determine which lights we use for growing plants based on either lumns, lux, ft-candles, or watts.
 These are all units of measure for how we perceive light and how much power the light source consumes to make the light we see.

-Some terms for how we (humans) perceive light are:
+Some terms for how we perceive light are:

-· Luminous flux is measured in lumens (lm) and is the total quantity of visible light as perceived by humans emitted by a source.
+- Luminous flux is measure in lumens (lm) and is the total quantity of visible light as perceived by humans emitted by a source.

 Some units for how plants perceive light are:

-Photosynthetically active radiation (PAR) is the energy between 400 and 700 nanometers that plants use for photosynthesis to convert CO2 and water into sugars.
-The measure of PAR energy is called the photosynthetic photon flux (PPF) and the units are in micromoles of photons per second.
+PAR is the energy between 400 and 700 nanometers that plants use for photosynthesis to convert CO2 and water into sugars.
+The measure of PAR energy is called the photosynthetic photo flux (PPF) and the units are in micromoles of photos per second.
 Like total luminous flux, PPF output from a grow light can be measured in an integrating sphere similar to the one shown in Figure 2.

 Photosynthetic photon flux density (PPFD) is a measure of PAR energy that is striking a surface.
-The units often used for PPFD are micromoles of photons per square meter per second (umoles/m2 second).
-In the horticultural industry, PPFD is measured using a PAR meter similar to the one shown on the left below.
-Although professional grade meters (Figure 3) can be very expensive (i.e. $1000+), hobby meters (Figure 4) have recently become available that can be purchased for less than $200.
-Although they may not be as accurate in measuring PAR energy, we have found that they are often within 10% of the same reading of the more expensive meters.
+The units often used for PPFD are micromoles of photos per square meter per second (umoles/ m2 second).
+In the horticultural industry, PPFD is measured using a PAR meter similar to the one shown in Figure 3.
+Although professional grade meters such as this one can be very expensive, i.e., $1,000+, hobby meters (Figure 4) can be purchased for just over $100.
+Although they may not be quite as accurate in measuring PAR energy, we have found that they are often within 10% of the same reading of the more expensive meters.

 Watts are a measure of the amount of energy a light source consumes.
 Watts are not a measure of either luminous flux (lumens) or PAR energy.
 Watts measure what we are paying for to create the light and what our electric bill says we use (KWhr) per month.
 In effect, we want the watts we use to be as low as possible and the PAR we create with our lights to be as high as possible.

-Spectral Power Distribution (SPD) charts are the graphs published by the suppliers of light sources which define the intensity of the light at various wavelengths.
-Because plants absorb energy between 400 and 700 nm wavelengths, we want as much of the energy from the grow light sources to be between these two wavelengths.
-As we will see from the SPD charts in the next few pages, LEDs, due to their relatively narrow region of transmission, have much higher efficacies (micromoles /joule) than any other type of grow light within the PAR region.
+Spectral Power Distribution (SPD) charts are the graphs published by the supplies of lights sources which define the intensity of the light at various wavelengths.
+Because plants absorb energy between 400 and 700 nm wavelengths, we ant as much of the energy from the grow light sources to be between these two wavelengths.
+As we will see from the SPD charts in the next few pages, LEDs, due to their relatively narrow region of transmission, have much higher efficacies (micromoles/Joule) than any other type of grow light within the PAR region.

 The saturation curve shown in Figure 5 provides some insights into what the limiting factors to photosynthesis include.
 Up to a specific level of photosynthetic photon flux density (PPFD), the limitation is the level of lighting that the plants receive.
 Beyond the PPFD saturation point, the level of CO2 in the environment becomes the limiting factor as shown in the same graph.
 For the plant to continue to grow faster, additional CO2 may need to be added.